This article has links to products and services we recommend, which we may make a commission from.

 At Café Alentejo, the black pork cheeks were served with a migas, a traditional bread dish from the region.
 The black pork cheeks were succulent.
 Meaty, with a surprisingly lean taste.

-Any Portuguese meal wouldn’t be complete without desserts.
+Any meal in Portugal wouldn’t be complete without desserts.
 The Portuguese are known to have a sweet tooth and they cherish their desserts.

-These desserts are traditionally made with a large number of egg yolks and sugar and often referred as Conventual desserts.
-In fact, one of the desserts was made primarily of egg yolks and almonds.
+In fact, one of the desserts we had was made primarily of egg yolks and almonds.
 It was quite slurpy and very sweet.

 The pudim de aceite or olive pudding was the most surprising of the three.
 With its slight dark green color, it had a slightly bitter and fruity flavor from the olives.